U.S. by County Gross Domestic Product

 Adjust column widths using column divider between header cells.

-CBSA> button -- use to select districts in a specified metro/CBSA
+CBSA> button -- use to select counties in a specified March 2020 vintage metro/CBSA

 .. get metro 5-character code here